Distributional Instrumental Variable Method: Real-world applications

 \subsection{Single-cell data}

 So far, we have demonstrated that the DIV method performs well under controlled experimental settings, where assumptions hold, and in economic data, where background knowledge suggests a linear relationship.
 However, in complex biological settings, such assumptions are less clear to satisfy.
+We investigate the performance of DIV on a single-cell data set\footnote{The data are available in the accompanying GitHub repository.}, similar to \citet[Section~5]{shen2023causalityoriented}.
+The data consist of expression levels for ten genes, where one gene is designated as the response variable Y and the remaining nine serve as covariates X. Following \citet{shen2023causalityoriented}, the response gene was selected empirically as the one whose variance increases under interventions on other genes but has little effect on their variances, indicating that it behaves approximately as a leaf node in the underlying causal graph.
+The remaining nine genes are treated as potentially endogenous regressors, since their expression levels may be jointly influenced by unobserved cellular factors, thereby motivating the use of an instrumental variable approach.

-We investigate the performance of DIV on a single-cell data set, similar to \citet[Section~6]{shen2023causalityoriented}.
-Our data set consists of gene expression measurements for $10$ genes, where one gene is designated as the response variable, and the remaining $9$ genes serve as covariates.
-The training data comprises a total of $10$ distinct environments: one observational environment containing $11485$ samples, treated as a single environment, and $9$ interventional environments, each corresponding to a CRISPR perturbation targeting one of the $9$ covariate genes.
-The categorical variable representing the environment serves as the instrument, indicating whether the data originates from the observational setting or from a specific single-gene intervention.
-The sample sizes for these interventional environments vary from approximately $100$ to $500$ observations.
+The training data comprise ten distinct environments: one observational environment with $11{,}485$ samples, and nine interventional environments, each corresponding to a CRISPR perturbation targeting one of the nine covariate genes.
+The categorical variable representing the environment serves as the instrument $Z$, indicating whether an observation originates from the observational setting or from one of the single-gene interventions.
+Hence, the instrument takes ten categorical levels (nine intervention categories and one observational category) with highly unbalanced sample sizes: the observational environment dominates (around $94\%$ of all cells), while the nine interventional environments contain between $100$ and $550$ cells each.

+The interventions are externally imposed by CRISPR perturbations, which are randomised with respect to cellular noise and independent of unobserved confounders affecting the response.
+Since each cell receives its perturbation at random through pooled viral transduction, the environment indicator satisfies the exogeneity condition required for a valid instrument. \citep{single_cell2022}.

+Each CRISPR perturbation directly alters the expression distribution of its target gene and, consequently, the joint distribution of the covariates.
+We quantify this effect using pairwise energy distances \citep{rizzo2016energy_dist} between each interventional and the observational environment.
+All interventions yield clearly non-zero distances (ranging from approximately 50 to 550), indicating substantial distributional shifts and confirming that the instrument provides sufficient variation to satisfy the relevance assumption.

 There are also data available from more than 400 environments involving interventions on hidden genes (meaning that we do not have access to the information about the instrument), which can be used for prediction evaluation.
 Among these environments, we select $50$ in which the distribution of the $10$ observed genes has the largest energy distance \citep{rizzo2016energy_dist} from their distribution in the pooled training data, indicating larger distribution shifts compared to the training data.